quphine/spider-ml-task-2/base-task/level-2/lstm.md

 ## Aftermath/Post Processing
 The above sequence is repeated n times depending on the size of the input sequence.
 After that, we have the final (B, 128) tensor, which is decoded by a simple MLP, that outputs the predictions of the required output length.
 It is important to note that the methodology equipped in the following process is non-auto-regressive, meaning, we do not call the LSTM blocks recursively to build on it's own predictions to obtain the output sequence of the required length.

+## Training Stability

+The training process was initially unsatable with oscillating/nan valued val and train losses, this was fixed with proper Xavier initializations for the input to hidden weights and orthogonal initialisations for the hidden to hidden weights.
+Also, biases were initialized as 1.
+These changes had an almost immediate effect on training stability.

+## Sequence Length and forecasting Challenges

+The LSTM architecture was implemented with two different sequence sizes.
+432, and 4320 timestamps.
+It was clearly visible that the LSTM performed significantly better in the case when it had fewer time stamps to process (0.0469 MSE vs 0.10 MSE).
+Also the main forecasting challenge is error accumulation.
+Despite evading autoregression, we still are faced with error accumulation.
+The one shot prediction does grow increasingly deviant from the ground truth for greater distant time stamps in the prediction horizon.